joric/oneliners/README.md

 ### Regex

-Many problems can be solved with a single regular expression with lookaheads:
+Many problems can be solved with a single regular expression:

 * https://leetcode.com/problems/make-the-string-great